...because where would you need to pray more than in a voting booth?

 May it be Your will to

-Tear out tyranny and despotism,
+tear out autocracy, tyranny and despotism,

-Ruin those who cheat and deceive,
+to ruin those who cheat and deceive,

-Upend those who oppress the vulnerable.
+and upend those who oppress the vulnerable.

-Obstruct them, humble them, and bring on their downfall,
+Stop them, humble them, and bring on their downfall, soon, in our days.

 This addition fits before the paragraph beginning, "Give to all the peoples of this country the strength and will to pursue righteousness".
 You can also download a pdf of the prayer without this addition.